Divided Dieudonn\'e crystals: Introduction

 The functors $\Dfun_X$ and $\DFfun_X$ can be expected to have good properties only if $X$ is PD torsion free in the sense that the universal PD envelopes of affine open subschemes of $X$ are torsion free.
 We will define a category of divided Dieudonn\'e crystals which compensates the effect of PD torsion.
 Here `divided' refers to the fact that the Frobenius operator of the crystal is divided by $p$ on the filtration module.
 It is clear that the image of the filtration under the Frobenius is divisible by $p$, but if torsion occurs, the division is not unique and thus carries additional information.

-In more detail, following \cite{Fontaine-Messing} we consider the presheaf of rings $\OOO_X^{\cris}$ on the category of $X$-schemes defined as the direct image of the crystalline structure sheaf.
-It carries a natural PD ideal $\III_X^{\cris}\subseteq\OOO_X^{\cris}$ with quotient $\OOO_X$ and an endomorphism $\sigma$ induced by the Frobenius of $X$.
+In more detail, following \cite{Fontaine-Messing} let $\OOO_X^{\cris}$ be the presheaf of rings on the category of $X$-schemes defined as the direct image of the crystalline structure sheaf.
+We use a topology $\nameoftop$ which is generated by the Zariski topology and by infinite successions of extractions of $p$-th roots (Definition \ref{Def:top}).
+Then $\OOO_X^{\cris}$ is a $\nameoftop$-sheaf, which carries an endomorphism $\sigma$ induced by the Frobenius of $X$ and a PD ideal $\III_X^{\cris}\subseteq\OOO_X^{\cris}$ with quotient $\OOO_X$.
 The definition of divided Dieudonn\'e crystals is based on the following fact.

 \begin{Lemma} (Lemma \ref{Le:sigma1-O}) There is a natural $\sigma$-linear map

 with $p\sigma_1=\sigma$. \end{Lemma}

 This means that the sheaf $\OOO_X^{\cris}$ carries a frame structure in the sense of \cite{Lau:Frames}, and we define divided Dieudonn\'e crystals as windows over this frame in the following sense.